What is Non-degree Admissions?

 Non-degree status enables students to enroll in courses for which they are qualified without seeking formal admission to a degree program.
 Non-degree admission does not guarantee enrollment in any specific course or future degree program.
+Students may apply to non-degree undergraduate or non-degree graduate status depending on eligibility.
 Enrollment in specific courses is based on eligibility criteria and availability of space in courses.

-All non-degree applicants must complete a non-degree online application for admission and supply official transcripts from all postsecondary institutions they have attended.
-Non-degree applications and their established deadlines are available online through the Office of Admissions website.
-For detailed information regarding non-degree admission policies and procedures, please see Mason's online catalog.
+All non-degree applicants must complete a non-degree online application by the stated deadline through the Office of Admissions.
+For detailed information regarding non-degree admission policies and procedures, please see the University Catalog.

-All students in non-degree status should review the non-degree enrollment policies outlined in the catalog.
-Undergraduates can seek academic advising through the Center for Academic Advising, Retention, and Transitions, and graduate non-degree students should contact the appropriate program coordinator with any advising needs.
+Undergraduate non-degree students can seek academic advising through the Office of Academic Advising, and graduate non-degree students should contact the appropriate program coordinator with any advising needs.